 The Pike-Pine Renaissance, sponsored by the Downtown Seattle Association, was developed from a call for design guidelines for downtown streets and has expanded to a much larger advocacy for the street as the city’s greatest public space.
 Building on the numerous plans already in place, the team at Gustafson Guthrie Nichol (GGN) focused on broadening expectations of what it would mean to meet the client’s goals of making Seattle “America’s Best Urban Experience."
 In addition to GGN, other project consultants included Framework, Toole Design Group, BDS Planning & Urban Design, Downtown Works, and ECONorthwest.

 For a full list of award recipients and information about the esteemed jury of research and design professionals, please visit www.edra.org/greatplaces.

-Washington, DC (April 22, 2014) – The newly opened Park at CityCenter, designed by Gustafson Guthrie Nichol, is launching its robust public activation program.
+Washington, DC (April 23, 2014) – The newly opened Park at CityCenter, designed by Gustafson Guthrie Nichol, is launching its robust public activation program with exercise classes on Tuesday evenings.
 Providing park space that encourages community-minded activities is one of the many ways that Gustafson Guthrie Nichol’s design reconnects a former mega-block back into the city’s urban structure.

 Designed to feel comfortable and welcoming at all times, the Park at CityCenter embraces the mixed-use, street-oriented, retail environment of CityCenterDC.
 Two fountains frame the experience of entering the park with the site and sound of moving water.
 “The fountains’ undulating stone surfaces can be enjoyed year-round – even when the water is turned off.
 The sculpted, textured stonework accentuates the water's flow and creates beautiful shadow patterns that change throughout the day," said Rodrigo Abela, design principal.